Octopus Deploy vs Red Hat Ansible Automation Platform comparison

 Find out what your peers are saying about Octopus Deploy vs. Red Hat Ansible Automation Platform and other solutions.
 Updated: May 2024.

-Octopus Deploy is ranked 8th in Release Automation with 3 reviews while Red Hat Ansible Automation Platform is ranked 3rd in Release Automation with 58 reviews.
+Octopus Deploy is ranked 8th in Release Automation with 3 reviews while Red Hat Ansible Automation Platform is ranked 3rd in Release Automation with 62 reviews.
 Octopus Deploy is rated 8.0, while Red Hat Ansible Automation Platform is rated 8.6.
 The top reviewer of Octopus Deploy writes "Easy to set up with intuitive UI and good reliability".
-On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
+On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Its agentless, making the deployment fast and easy".
 Octopus Deploy is most compared with Microsoft Azure DevOps, UrbanCode Deploy, GitLab, AWS CodeDeploy and Spinnaker, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and Microsoft Intune.
 See our Octopus Deploy vs. Red Hat Ansible Automation Platform report.

 See our list of best Release Automation vendors.